When to Move from Assisted Living to Nursing Home?

 Deciding when to move from assisted living to a nursing home is an important life decision.
 It’s important to take time to consider the long-term implications and the benefits of each option, as well as your current individual needs.

 Assisted living can generally provide for day-to-day needs such as meals, transportation, and other activities for a longer period of time than a nursing home.
-But when health needs become more complex or physical needs increase, then a nursing home may be the best option.
+However, when health needs become more complex or physical needs increase, then a skilled nursing facility may be the best option.
+Skilled nursing facilities offer comprehensive medical care and specialized support for seniors requiring full-time medical attention.
 The following are factors to consider in determining when it’s time to move to a nursing home.

 • The level of care you currently need